-Henrik Saar was born in Sønderborg, near the border between Denmark and Germany in 1967.
-His father came from Germany, and his mother is Danish.
-They moved to Fredericia in 1970, where his daddy established himself as an independent Architect.
-Fredericia has always been the family's hometown, and that's where Henrik lives today.
+I was born in Sønderborg, near the border between Denmark and Germany in 1967.
+My father came from Germany, and my mother is Danish.
+They moved to Fredericia in 1970, where my daddy established himself as an independent Architect.
+Fredericia has always been our family's hometown, and that's where I lives today.

-He has two older sisters and had a fantastic childhood, where love, freedom, creativity, sports, and intellectual skills were essential—values in the family.
+I have two older sisters, and had a fantastic childhood, where love, freedom, creativity, sports, and intellectual and visual skills were essential values in the family.

-A stroke hit Saar at the early age of 14 while competing in a 10 km.
+A stroke hit me at the early age of 14 while competing in a 10 km.
 Run.
-An event that changed his life by transforming him into a very sensible boy who looked to art to express himself, pouring all his energy into drawing, poetry, and music instead of the sports.
+An event that changed my life by transforming me into a very sensible boy who looked to art to express myself, pouring all my energy into drawing, poetry, and music instead of the sports.

-In 1989, while studying at the Teacher's Seminar in Tønder, Henrik had developed in more and more artistic direction, and one night's dream transformed his life completely.
-Already at the moment of dawn, while waking up, he knew that life had changed overnight.
-From that moment, he became an artist and has never doubted that ever since
+In 1989, while studying at the Teacher's Seminar in Tønder, I had developed in more and more artistic direction, and one night's dream transformed my life completely.
+Already at the moment of dawn, while waking up, I knew that life had changed overnight.
+From that moment, I became an artist and have never doubted that ever since.

-He packed his stuff, left the girl with whom he lived, left his studies at the Teacher's Seminar, and moved into a collective with a group of young hippies, musicians, and artists.
+I packed his stuff, left the girl with whom I lived, left my studies at the Teacher's Seminar, and moved into a collective with a group of young hippies, musicians, and artists.

-Henrik Saar's works showcase symbols and figures meticulously arranged with excellent compositions that play with color, movement, and forms.
-His surreal imagery is provocative and touches social themes.
+My works showcase symbols and figures meticulously arranged with excellent compositions that play with color, movement, and forms.
+My surreal imagery is provocative and touches social themes.

 In a way, "pain and suffering may be the most vital source of inspiration...These times of suffering during the pandemic should help us develop the strongest passion for art ever because art enables you to rehabilitate and become stronger.
 Through pain, loss, and suffering the human being expand their depth and understanding of life.
 Those who never experienced the darkness won't be able to appreciate the light."